SeeknnDestroy/SeeknnDestroy/README.md

             "Open Source Impact": {
                 "Project": "AutoLLM",
                 "Achievement": "Engineered a framework simplifying RAG, achieving 80,000+ downloads."
             },
-            "Platform Engineering": {
-                "Achievement": "Led the migration of an entire AI platform from a C# monolith to Python microservices.", "Impact": "Cut API latency by ~99% and enabled rapid feature deployment."
-            },
             "Product Innovation": {
                 "Achievement": "Transformed a simple chatbot into a Multi Agent AI system with dynamic tool use.",